TrishaMinela/LDS-Temple-Visualization/README.md

 ### in TempleView.java:
 in TempleView.java, adjust field howManyTemples to the number of total temples.
 This will be equal to the number of lines in temple_names.txt

-UPDATE ---> This should no longer be necessary through the implementation of the countTemples fucntion.
+UPDATE ---> This should no longer be necessary through the implementation of the countTemples function.
 The number of temples should be retrieved by itself from the temple_names.txt file in raw